LIT-Protocol/pkp-walletconnect/GUIDE.md

 });
 ```

 You can find more events to listen to in the [docs](https://docs.walletconnect.com/1.0/client-api#register-event-subscription).
+You should subscribe to at least these events:

+- `session_request`: when a dApp requests to connect to your PKP
+- `call_request`: when a dApp wants your PKP to sign messages or send transactions
+- `disconnect`: when a dApp disconnects from your PKP

 </br>

-## Handling session requests
+### Handling session requests

 A `session_request` event will fire when a dApp requests to connect to your PKP.